Lamb 'N' Kid Feeding Bottle

 - The most common technique is to use sharp scissors and snip the tip off cross-ways.
 The more you snip, the bigger the hole, so don't overdo it.

-- An alternate method is to not cut off the tip, but instead carefully slit the end into two halves with a razor knife.
+- An alternate method is to not cut off the tip, but instead carefully slit the end into two halves with a razor.
 The two halves snap back together when not in use and self seal the end of the teat.
 Most importantly, this self-sealing method of cutting the teat allows you to place the teat in a partially inverted position, from which the lambs can suck at will.

 - Be sure not to lose the tiny metal ball that rattles when you shake the teat.
 The teat will leak without this ball.
 This rarely happens and primarily only from washing the teats too aggressively.